 Please pardon our appearance as the Warwick Historical Society prepares to roll out an all-new website, and check back frequently for updates.
 If you’d like to make a donation to the Warwick Historical Society for any of its restoration efforts, you may do so here: DONATE...Read More

 The Warwick Historical Society is home to an extensive Archive of documents and materials from the 17th to 21st Century as well as a Clothing Collection of over 1000 articles from a similar period.
-Clothing Collection The 2013 Downton Abbey Exhibit from the Clothing Collection...Read More
+Record collecting began after historical society formed in 1906, and all items...Read More

-Children's programs include Traveling Trunk to all Warwick first graders, fourth grade tours of Society Museums and of course, summer History Camp.
-Adults and children alike will enjoy the Clothing Collection exhibits, Curator's Choice Talks, and our many festive celebrations all year such as George Washington Day Picnic, Tavern Night, the annual Wine & Cheese and holiday Wassail party, An Afternoon To Remember, and our famous summer Under The Tent Fundraiser!
-Buildings are open to the public from June through October.
+Children's programs include Traveling Trunk to all Warwick first graders, fourth grade tours of Society buildings and of course, Summer History Camp.
+Adults and children alike will enjoy the Clothing Collection exhibits, Curator's Choice Talks, and our many festive celebrations all year such as George Washington Day Picnic, Tavern Night, the annual Wine & Cheese and Holiday Wassail party, and our famous summer Under The Tent fundraiser!
+Buckbee Center and 1810 House are open year round.
+Other buildings are generally open to the public, June - October or by appointment.

 Please pardon our appearance as the Warwick Historical Society prepares to roll out an all-new website, and check back frequently for updates.